My wife Frankie and I grew up in places where people looked out for each other and connected through social activities.

 We all thrive in a caring community.
 It’s important to share our success and talents, help build a fair and happy environment in which to live, work and play.

 As a singer songwriter I craft songs and sing lead, harmonies and backing vocals.
 I set up my own music and fan site with Frankie to show music is universal no matter what your age or background.
-There are so many talented singers, musicians, songwriters out there producing great music.
-We want to create a postive music community for you to enjoy and have fun with!
-Please come with us on our journey, buy and download directly from our website.
+Please join our journey, buy and download directly from our website.
 We promise we will reinvest into making and sharing with you fantastic original music and more.
 From us and our music friends and collaborators: Thank you so much!

 Music is truly universal.
 It brings joy, helps us express our emotions.
 Music connects people.